syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 ### Optimize performance when using QueryRowHeight event

 By default the `SfDataGrid.QueryRowHeight` event will be fired each time a row comes into the view.
 If you want to prevent the same row from being queried again, you can check if the `Height` property in the `QueryRowHeightEventArgs` is not equal to the `SfDataGrid.RowHeight` property which prevents the same row from being queried again.
-The following code example illustrates how to enhance the performance by preventing the the same row from being queryied again.
+The following code example illustrates how to enhance the performance by preventing the the same row from being queried again.

 {% highlight c# %}
 //Hooks QueryRowHeight event in SfDataGrid to set the row height on demand